Nic-LAmarca/audit-trail-service-poc/README.md

 # audit-trail-service
-This repository contains the completed code for the take-home assignment given to me in the Canonical Interview process.
-Based on the information provided to me, I have scoped out the work according to my understanding as follows:
+This repository contains code for a POC I recently built out in a day.
+Based on the information provided to me, I scoped out the work according to my understanding as follows:

 **User Story:**

 As a developer, I want to build an audit trail service capable of receiving, storing, and retrieving audit log events for other microservices, so that I can track audit events efficiently.

 **Acceptance Criteria:**
-- Build a POC HTTP server(in Python or Go) to receive, store, and retrieve audit log events for microservices
+- Build a POC HTTP server to receive, store, and retrieve audit log events for microservices
   - The server should expose endpoints to create and fetch audit events
   - Ensure that the server can handle concurrent requests